Learning Video Representations from Textual Web Supervision: Related Work

-\textbf{Unsupervised and Self-Supervised Learning.} Our work is also related to methods of unsupervised and self-supervised learning, which do not use metadata from the Internet, and instead only use the video and its associated audio.
-Video (without audio) is already a valuable source of self-supervision, and varied approaches have successfully leveraged supervision from clip and frame ordering~\cite{misra2016shuffle,fernando2017self,lee2017unsupervised,wei2018learning,xu2019self,kim2019self}, geometry~\cite{gan2018geometry,jing2018self}, motion~\cite{pathak2017learning,lai2019self}, colorization~\cite{vondrick2018tracking}, cycle consistency~\cite{dwibedi2019temporal,wang2019learning}, and video prediction~\cite{mathieu2015deep,lotter2016deep,vondrick2016generating,vondrick2016anticipating,wang2019self}.
-Generally, these approaches are outperformed by those leveraging supervision mined from external metadata, or from the audio channel.

-Audio is a convenient and strong source of supervision: convenient because videos are almost always paired with an audio channel, and strong because the audio is tightly correlated with what is happening in the video.
-Prior works have leveraged ambient sound~\cite{owens2016ambient,aytar2016soundnet,arandjelovic2017look,zhao2018sound,korbar2018cooperative,owens2018audio,rouditchenko2019self}, dialogue~\cite{nagrani_cvpr_2020}, and narration \cite{yu2014instructional,alayrac2016unsupervised,zhou2018towards,zhukov2019cross,miech2019howto100m,miech2019end,alwassel2019self}, all of which of which serve as useful signals.
+\textbf{Cross-Modal Learning.} Several prior works have used other modalities, such as text or audio, as a source of supervision for video.
+This approach is convenient because videos are almost always paired other modalities such as audio, and often works well because these other modalities are tightly correlated with what is happening in the video.
+Prior works have leveraged ambient sound~\cite{owens2016ambient,aytar2016soundnet,arandjelovic2017look,zhao2018sound,korbar2018cooperative,owens2018audio,rouditchenko2019self}, dialogue~\cite{nagrani_cvpr_2020}, and narration~\cite{yu2014instructional,alayrac2016unsupervised,zhou2018towards,zhukov2019cross,miech2019howto100m,miech2019end,alwassel2019self}, all of which of which serve as useful signals.
 Those approaches using narration typically do so with instructional videos, such as in the recent HowTo100M dataset~\cite{miech2019howto100m}, since instructional videos typically contain narration which describes the actions being performed.
-These approaches, like ours, reap the benefits offered by rich, descriptive supervision.
-However, they rely on a specific genre of video content (instructional videos), which poses a potential limitation.
-Our work, by contrast, can work with any genre of videos.
+Another recent approach, like ours, uses text data which is paired with videos, such as titles~\cite{li2020learning}.
+This approach reaps the benefits offered by rich, descriptive supervision, and can be used with any genre of videos.
+Our work differs in that we also use other forms of metadata, such as descriptions.
+In addition, this prior work uses curated data from Kinetics-400, while we introduce WTS as our source of videos, which is more representative of videos in the wild.